saiema/ICEBAR/README.md

 We provided scripts to replicate our experiments (in release [2.8.1](https://github.com/saiema/ICEBAR/releases/tag/2.8.1)).

 Inside both `.properties` files, and in any new one, the property `icebar.tools.arepair.root=Tools/ARepair` must be edited to have the full path to that directory, e.g.: for a user `bob` who downloaded the replication package inside his `Download` folder, the property should be changed to `icebar.tools.arepair.root=/home/bob/Downloads/ICEBAR-2.8.1/Tools/ARepair/`.
+When using a released version from `2.11.3` and above, the scripts `icebar-run.sh` and `icebar-run-arepair.sh` will update `icebar.properties` ARepair and BeAFix properties with their correct values.

 ## Using Docker